 14.3 We will determine, at our sole discretion, the order of sale in which Lots will be submitted for Auction.

 14.4 A Vendor or Vendor's Agent must nominate a minimum reserve sale price.
 The Vendor and Vendor's Agent agree that once bidding meets or exceeds the minimum reserve sale price, the Vendor will sell the Livestock to the highest Bidder.

 14.5 The minimum reserve sale price of a Lot may be modified by the Vendor's Agent up until one (1) hour before the commencement of the Auction.

 14.6 A Vendor or Vendor's Agent may withdraw a Lot up to one (1) hour prior to the commencement of the Auction by contacting the number set out in the FAQs.
-Lots that do not have a start price and minimum reserve sale price set when the Auction commences will automatically be withdrawn from that Auction and can be re-offered at a subsequent Auction within a period of (7) seven days from the Auction.
+Lots that do not have a start price and minimum reserve sale price set when the Auction commences will automatically be withdrawn from that Auction and can be re-offered in a subsequent Auction, please refer to section 14.20 for re-offer eligibility.
 Charges may apply when re-offering withdrawn Lots, as set out in the FAQs.

 14.7 A User may bid by placing a single bid one at a time or through our auto bid system on FarmGate Auctions.
 A User may also limit the maximum bids that will be placed by them during the Auction.

 14.8 A bid is only made when it is recorded on our FarmGate Auctions system bidding records.

 14.9 A Bidder may only advance their bidding by the increments set out on FarmGate Auctions, as determined by the Vendor's Agent prior to Auction.